benwatson528/postcode-matcher/README.md

    AA1 1AA
    BB2 2BB
    ```
-4. Double click `main.py` to run it.
+4. Run `main.py` with Python Launcher.
 A black box will briefly pop up before disappearing.
 The output will be written to `output/results.csv` as a CSV file with columns:

     1. `office` - the office postcode